 (C) While in substitute care, a child may be on leave from his or her current placement for a trial visit with his or her parent, guardian or custodian up to sixty consecutive days.

-(D) When the PCSA plans to recommend that the court terminate custody, the agency shall give the substitute caregiver at least five days advance notice.
+(D) When the PCSA or PCPA plans to recommend that the court terminate custody, the agency shall give the substitute caregiver and recommending agency at least five days advance notice.
 Advance notice shall not be required if a court of jurisdiction terminates agency custody on its own accord, or the substitute caregiver agrees to a lesser advance notice.
 Documentation of the notification (written or oral) to a caregiver shall be maintained in the child's case record.

 (1) Arranging visits or other contacts as needed between the parent, guardian, or custodian and child to discuss what has transpired between the time of initial placement and the present.